ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 While most of the time this is easily adjustable with blueprints, in some places it's more convenient to not rotate them straight.

+## Joint Parents
+The very first attribute on the top starts with *PARENTS*
+This doesn't really change the rig logic, but it specifies where the joints should be parented.